TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-publish.md

   "types": "./dist/index.d.ts"
 ```

-The repository properties are used to populate the link to GitHub.
+The `repository` properties are used to populate the link to GitHub.
 The `directory` property is there to support monorepo setups.
 Unfortunately, it doesn't get used by the NPM UI, so the repository link goes to the root of the repo.
-There's a separate "Homepage" link (which defaults to the same location as Repository) which I pointed to the package README using the `homepage` property.
+There's a separate "Homepage" link (which defaults to the same location as `repository`) which I pointed to the package README using the `homepage` property.

 The types badge in the NPM UI requires the `types` property to be populated even though TypeScript doesn't need it.

 # Conventional Commits

 More prep that I didn't know I needed.
-It's customary to maintain a `CHANGELOG.md` in your repo that describes what's changed in each release of your package.
+It's customary to maintain a `CHANGELOG.md` in your repo that describes what changed in each release of your package.
 That's a pain to maintain.

 What if you didn't have to?

 [Conventional Commits](https://www.conventionalcommits.org/) is a specification for adding additional structure to your commit messages.
 It dovetails with [Semantic Versioning](https://semver.org/) by describing the features, fixes and breaking changes made in commit messages.

-Each commit starts with a type, optional scope and a description.
+Each commit starts with a type, optional scope and description.
 The body of the commit can be followed with optional footers that add more meaning.

 ```
 <type>[optional scope]: <description>